matteotorna/r6-info.js/README.md

 If the access token has expired or is invalid, an exception will be thrown with the message "Token expired or invalid".
 In this case, you need to obtain a new token using the getToken() function.

 ## License
-This package is released under the MIT License.
+This package is fan made, so it has been created for only informational purposes